File Managers

 Microsoft’s File (or Windows) Explorer1 has never been good2.
 Early Windows felt like a GUI for the sake of a GUI, competition to the Macintosh.
 The Mac’s Finder was itself quite simple, and also never really quite grew into anything for power users.
 This makes sense for Apple, but Microsoft started off with a weak simulacrum of Finder and never really got around to embracing its power users.
 Before Windows was ever released, Peter Norton was selling an incredibly powerful file manager for DOS, Norton Commander3.
 Far more of a power tool than Explorer could ever dream of, Norton Commander set the guidelines for an entire class of file browser, the Orthodox File Manager or OFM.

 Windows 11 has seen a revamp of Explorer that further dumbs down what should be a first-class component of any operating system.
-Even after shipping this atrocity, they kept stripping it down further, though quickly reversed that one.
+Even after shipping this atrocity, they kept stripping it down further, though quickly reversed that decision.
 All this to say that Explorer has never been a viable option for the sort of user that actually uses their file manager to manage files, and it’s only getting worse.
 A perfect opportunity to talk about alternative file management paradigms and the software I personally use on Windows.

 Orthodox File Managers